dsainfort/dsainfort/README.md

 # Hi there 👋

-My name is Djifferson Sainfort a **software engineer** based in *Haïti*.
+My name is Djifferson Sainfort a **software engineer** based in the *Carribean*.
 With a **passion for self-learning**, I am prepared to create innovative software solutions that meet the needs of today's evolving technological landscape.
 My experience in the field has honed my ability to collaborate with cross-functional teams and deliver results that exceed expectations.
 I am a driven and detail-oriented professional who is committed to staying current on industry trends and best practices.

 ---